What are Tim Tebow laws and where do they apply?

 - Maintain eligibility through the season by meeting all attendance, academic, and conduct requirements that apply to enrolled players.

-What does playing actually look like for the family?
+What does playing look like for the family?

-Homeschool families who put their kids on public school teams describe the experience honestly:
+Families who put their kids on public school teams describe it plainly:

-- Schedule pressure — practice is typically 3–6pm on weekdays.
-The homeschool day has to compress around that window.
-Most homeschool families shift academics to mornings only during the season.
+- Schedule pressure: practice usually runs 3 to 6pm on weekdays.
+The homeschool day compresses around that window.
+Most families shift academics to mornings during the season.

-- Commitment to the team's culture — your child participates in team meetings, fundraisers, and away games like any other player.
-Homeschool status doesn't grant exemptions from team rituals.
+- Commitment to the team's culture: your child joins team meetings, fundraisers, and away games like any other player.
+Homeschool status grants no exemptions from team rituals.

-- Parents become the academic-eligibility paper trail — when the coach asks "is this player academically eligible to play Friday?", the answer comes from the parent's records, not the school.
-Keep grades and attendance records current.
+- Parents become the academic-eligibility paper trail: when the coach asks "is this player academically eligible to play Friday?", the answer comes from your records, not the school.
+Keep grades and attendance current.

-- Potential for meaningful college recruitment — varsity participation in a recognized league produces highlight tape, stats, and a context that recruiters know how to evaluate.
-This is one of the strongest advantages of public school athletic access for homeschool families with college-bound athletes.
+- College recruitment potential: varsity play in a recognized league produces highlight tape, stats, and a context recruiters know how to evaluate.
+For homeschool families with college-bound athletes, that's one of the strongest reasons to use public school athletic access.

 What if my state doesn't allow access?